 Home inspections are a necessary preventative measure.
 They help you assess and identify issues with a home before you move in.
 Without this, moving in can be like spinning a wheel of fortune.
-How long until you find the damp under the sink, or the rotten floorboard in the kitchen.
+How long until you find the dampness under the sink or the rotten floorboard in the kitchen?
 Or perhaps the flooded basement section?
 It’s important to completely verify that the home is being sold as is.
-As we all know that retail agents enjoy downplaying the faults of a home while directing you to the strengths.
+As we all know that retail agents enjoy downplaying the faults of a home while directing you to its strengths.
 Thankfully, a good home inspector is usually a positive step to help you understand the full picture of your dream house before you move in.
 Whether it is helping you understand a reparative cost or in order to give you the peace of mind you may truly desire.

 But what should you look for in a home inspections professional?
 We’d suggest these:

 What To Look For In A Home Inspector